Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories

 Perhaps the most well-studied class of fusion 1-categories consist of those fusion 1-categories that admit a fiber functor.
-Namely, it follows from Tannaka-Krein duality \cite{EGNO} that such fusion 1-categories are equivalent to the categories of representation of a finite semisimple Hopf algebra (see also \cite{JS2} for a historical reference).
+Namely, it follows from Tannaka-Krein duality \cite{EGNO} that such fusion 1-categories are equivalent to the 1-categories of representation of a finite semisimple Hopf algebra (see also \cite{JS2} for a historical reference).
 Further, finite dimensional Hopf algebras, and especially semisimple ones, have been extensively studied (see, for instance, \cite{LR, EG}).
-Categorifying the notion of a Hopf algebra, Hopf 1-categories were originally introduced \cite{CF}.
+Categorifying the notion of a Hopf algebra, Hopf 1-categories were originally introduced in \cite{CF}.
 However, only few examples of Hopf 1-categories have been constructed thus far \cite{Pfe}.
 More recently, fusion 2-categories were introduced in \cite{DR}.
 The corresponding version of Tannaka-Krein duality was established in \cite{Green}, i.e.\ it is shown that finite semisimple Hopf 1-categories correspond to fusion 2-categories equipped with a fiber 2-functor.
 This provides a strong mathematical motivation for the study of such fusion 2-categories.
 From a physical perspective, fiber functors for fusion 1-categories are useful for identifying in which fusion 1-categories it is possible to condense out all the objects.
 In particular, fiber functors were used to discuss anomalies for categorical symmetries for theories in $(1+1)$-dimensions in \cite{Thorngren:2019iar,KNZZ23}.
 We expect that that fiber 2-functors for fusion 2-categories can be used to carry out a similar analysis for theories in $(2+1)$-dimensions.

 Classifying finite semisimple Hopf algebras remains an open problem.
 One of the main difficulty is the existence of non group-theoretical finite semisimple Hopf algebras.
-More precisely, group-theoretical fusion 1-categories \cite{ENO1} are constructed using exclusively finite groups and cocycles.
+More precisely, group-theoretical fusion 1-categories as in \cite{ENO1} are constructed using exclusively finite groups and cocycles.
 Further, fiber functors on such fusion 1-categories are completely understood \cite{O2}, and it is natural to ask whether every fusion 1-category admitting a fiber functor is group-theoretical \cite{ENO1}.
-This question was answered in the negative in \cite{N2}, and it was used to give examples of non group-theoretical semisimple Hopf algebras.
+This question was answered in the negative in \cite{N2}, and thereby provides examples of non group-theoretical semisimple Hopf algebras.
 We will see that the categorified version of this question has a very different answer.